 The female jacks should have molded connector housings together with strain relief boots to make the connection more secure.
 Follow the steps below to set up the connection.

 Step 1: Position The Equipment To Make Connection Easy

-Begin by positioning your receiver on a stable place and the subwoofer near it to make the connecting easy.
+Begin by positioning your receiver on a stable place, and the subwoofer near it to make the connection easy.
 The subwoofer should be placed a few inches from the walls to reduce low-frequency signal absorption by the walls.